daniyalarif/Project-1/README.md

 *might be asked to re-perform this check in the future.
 Therefore, consider creating asolution that can be reused for similar clients.*
 *opportunities can be identified from the data that can provide value to the client.*

-The Analysis Report was prepared in Powerpoint as well as Tableau.
+The Analysis Report was prepared in Powerpoint as well as Tableau. (*Data was provided by KPMG and is sharable.*)